Frequently Asked Questions

 Grenada offers several options for residency and citizenship, including a popular citizenship-by-investment program.
 This program allows investors and their families to obtain Grenadian citizenship by making a qualifying investment in the country.

-Individuals who have lived in Grenada for two years can apply for permanent residency.
+Individuals from Commonwealth countries who have lived in Grenada for two years can apply for permanent residency.
+For individuals from non-Commonwealth countries, applications can be made after three years of living in Grenada.

 What Are My Citizenship Options in Grenada?